csantanapr/tutorial-tekton-argocd-pipeline/README.md

 ## Build Image with Tekton

-- Deploy the pipeline assets, edit the `pipelines/git.yaml` and use your own Code git repository
+- Deploy the pipeline assets, edit the `pipelines/git.yaml` and `pipelines/pipeline-build-git.yaml` and use your own Code and Infra git repositories respectively.
   ```bash
   oc apply -f pipeline/ -n $NAMESPACE
   ```